-In the first pass, the toc script sets te = 1 and to = 0.
+In the first pass, the toc script sets te = 1 and tf = empty.
 This enables the te macro, printing its arguments on standard error.
-The lines printed on standard error are piped to the second invocation of troff.
+The lines prefixed with "(toc)", printed on standard error, are written to the file g with the "(toc)" prefix removed.

-In the second pass, toc sets te = 1 and to = 1.
-This enables the to macro as well, inserting the lines given on standard error into the troff source.
+In the second pass, toc sets te = 1 and tf = \$g.
+This enables the to macro as well, inserting the contents of \$g into the troff source.
 The te macro is still activated and accordingly prints its arguments on standard error yet another time.
-Like before, the output is piped to the third invocation of troff.
+The output is processed like earlier and written to the file \$h.

-In the third and final pass, toc sets te = 0 and to = 1.
-This disables te, which means that nothing is printed on standard error, but to is still enabled, once again inserting the input on standard error into the document.
+In the third and final pass, toc sets te = 0 and tf = \$h.
+This disables te, which means that nothing is printed on standard error, but to is still enabled, inserting the contents of \$h into the document.